rust-lang/book/second-edition/src/ch04-03-slices.md

 let a = [1, 2, 3, 4, 5];
 ```

-Just like we might want to refer to a part of a string, we might want to refer
+Just as we might want to refer to a part of a string, we might want to refer
-to part of an array and would do so like this:
+to part of an array.
+We’d do so like this:

 ```rust
 let a = [1, 2, 3, 4, 5];